 Getting Prepared for Peritoneal Dialysis

-Before you begin at-home peritoneal dialysis (PD), your home-training nurse will visit with you in your home.
+Before you begin at-home peritoneal dialysis (PD), your home therapies nurse will visit with you in your home.
 He or she will check your home for safety and see where you plan to do your treatments.

 Setting up your space

 - A clean and well-lit room or other area you can close off.
 Pets should not be in your treatment area while you are connecting or disconnecting your catheter for treatment—during the time when the system is “open” and more prone to bacteria and germs pets may carry.

 - Space for storing your supplies.

-- A grounded outlet if you are doing continuous cycling peritoneal dialysis (CCPD) using a cycler.
+- A grounded outlet if you are doing automated peritoneal dialysis (APD) using a cycler.